MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

 \begin{lem} Let $Y$ be a primitive Enriques variety such that $\pi_1(Y) \neq \{ 1 \}$.
 Assume that the universal covering $X$ of $Y$ is a primitive symplectic variety.
 If $\pi_1(Y)$ acts non-symplectically on $X$, then $\pi_1(Y)$ is a finite cyclic group. \end{lem}

-We conclude this subsection by showing that the class of primitive Enriques varieties is stable under projective birational morphisms.
-We stress that in general this is not true for irreducible Enriques varieties, see \autoref{example:PEV_from_Catanese}(b).
+We conclude this subsection by examining the behavior of primitive Enriques varieties under birational morphisms.
+In contrast to the subclass of irreducible Enriques varieties which is not preserved under birational contractions, as \autoref{example:PEV_from_Catanese}(b) demonstrates, the class of primitive Enriques varieties is well-behaved.
+Specifically: